-Note: Assistance may be needed for sensor insertion into the back of the upper arm.
+Note: Assistance will likely be needed for sensor insertion into the back of the upper arm and into the buttocks.
 Some users found it difficult to insert the sensor into their arm by themselves.

-Clean the insertion site with alcohol.
+3. Clean the insertion site with alcohol.
 Let the area air dry.